-Failing their duty, government health experts and researchers have ignored evidence of HIV infections from unsafe healthcare.
+Failing their duty, government health experts and foreign experts and researchers have ignored evidence of HIV infections from unsafe healthcare.
 Here’s an example from one of the world’s worst HIV epidemics — in uMkhanyakude district, KwaZulu-Natal Province, South Africa.

 In 2019 a random sample of adults in a large mostly rural study area in uMkhanyakude district found 67.5% of women aged 30-40 years to be HIV-positive (see page e972 in reference 5, below).
 How could so many be infected?
 For almost two decades, health experts have been surveying and studying people in the district — without ever bothering to investigate unexplained infections, without finding and stopping their source, and without warning people at risk.